 - Arrange the cookies in a single layer on a baking sheet and freeze for an hour.

-- Carefully pack the cookies, individually, to protect them in the freezer.
+- Carefully pack the cookies, either individually, or layered between waxed paper, to protect them in the freezer.

-PRO TIP from Bridget at Bake at 350 ~ Bridget successfully freezes baked cookies decorated with royal icing.
-She puts each cookie in an individual freezer bag, and then stacks the bags in a freezer container for extra protection.
-She thaws these cookies in the bags, in the container, at room temp for several hours before unwrapping.
-Martha Stewart agrees, fyi.
+PRO TIP: Yes you can freeze baked cookies decorated with royal icing.
+Puts each cookie in an individual freezer bag, and then stack the bags in a freezer container for extra protection.
+Thaw the cookies in the bags, in the container, at room temp for several hours before unwrapping.